Determining the outcome of a match (association football)

 The current name and content of Law 10 date from 2016.
 From 1938 until 2016, Law 10 was titled "Method of Scoring", and addressed only the procedure for scoring a goal.
 Procedures for breaking ties were addressed, if at all, in a supplemental section of the laws.

 Scoring a goal

 Determining the winner of a drawn match

 In most games, a draw is an allowable outcome.
 League competitions using the common three points for a win system award a single point to both teams for a drawn match.

-However in some competitions, such as in knock-out tournaments, it is necessary to resolve a victor.
+However in some competitions, primarily knock-out tournaments, it is necessary to resolve a victor.
 Some competitions employ replays, otherwise there are three procedures permitted by Law 10 to determine the winner of a drawn match: